ourobouros/cabify_developers/overview.md

 Current Version
 ---------------

-We do not require any specific version of the API to provided in the requests.
-Our aim is try and avoid such complications and ensure all resources maintain backwards compatibility.
+We do not require any specific version of the API.
+Our aim is try and avoid complications and ensure all resources maintain backwards compatibility both on create and retrieval.

 Schema
 ------